 The Network Weaver is also responsible for intentionally establishing specific practices, policies and structures within the Network that support this culture.
 We build trust by interacting often.
 Our weekly, strategic meetings are open to anyone who wants to attend.
 We are transparent about how and why we make decisions.
 We consistently ignore people’s titles to encourage everyone to have a voice.
 We judge people’s ideas based on their merit instead of their formal position.
 All of these efforts relate to one another: when a process is free of favoritism, people are encouraged to have a voice, and decisions are made with integrity, people are more willing to share, trust, and work with one another.
 By embedding the practice of supporting relationships in the fabric of the initiative, it lives beyond the actions of any individual and becomes the foundation of all of the Network’s activity.

 It takes practice when we’re used to other ways of treating each other.
 By consistently making decisions that exemplify this culture, others have started to mimic this way of acting.
 They listen more, rely on each other, treat and know each other as full human beings, and invest in each other’s success.
+And that gets us closer to our goal of building relationships to transform a system.

 What does the future look like for the First 2000 Days Network?
 One of our biggest challenges is getting dedicated support for the Network’s weaving function.
 We’re always working to make the process and their outcomes visible so that the importance of managing the space in between is clear.
 Today, we’re confident that we’ve created a healthy culture with our Network partners.
 Most importantly, we’ve built our partners’ weaving capacity and sense of responsibility.